 Do you have a crackling sound in your ear due to TMJ?!
 Call our dedicated team today at Koala® Center For Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Crepitus is a sound or vibration that occurs when tissues in the body, such as cartilage in the joints, are damaged and rub against one another.
 One of the most common causes of crepitus is dysfunction of the TMJ or temporomandibular joint disorder.
 TMJ disorder occurs when the various parts in the temporomandibular joint become misaligned; this can cause the bone to rub on bone or cartilage.
 This rubbing can damage cartilage, causing it to develop into crepitus.

 Yes, TMJ disorder can cause a crackling sound to occur in the ears; this is known as crepitus.
 In addition to a crackling or popping sound, crepitus also refers to a grating sensation produced by the friction of bone rubbing against cartilage.
 Crackling in the ears does not only occur from TMJ disorder, it can also be the result of ear wax that has dried on the eardrum.
 When the dried wax expands, it cracks, which is audible in the ear canal as a crackling, crunching or popping sound.